Preschool Science Investigation

 Preschool Science Investigation: How Does Water React on Various Surfaces?

-Supplied needed: a tray or pan to catch water, eye dropper, small glass of colored water (colored water is easier for little eyes to see), a scraps of printer paper, wax paper, aluminum foil, and paper towels.
+Supplied needed: a tray or pan to catch water, eyedropper, a small glass of colored water (colored water is easier for little eyes to see), a scrap of printer paper, wax paper, aluminum foil, and paper towels.

 Then, I introduced the investigation to him.
 I said, “What do you think water does when we drop it on things like paper?” to which he responded, “I don’t know.”
 Perfect…all the more fun.

 I showed William the science tray and invited him to use the eyedropper to carefully drop beads of water onto each testing surface.
 (Aluminum foil, paper towel, wax paper, and printer paper).

 I was so excited to hear the learning that was taking place in this simple activity.
 William said things like, “It just sits on the surface,” and “The water is getting soaked up,” and “The water spot is getting bigger.”
 With each statement, I took the opportunity to explain in simple terms what his observations meant.

 Following the activity, William promptly spilled the rest of the water on the kitchen floor.
 Before I could even react, he got a towel and said, “It’s ok, Mom, ’cause the towel absorbs like the paper towel and will soak up all the water!”
 Not a perfect use of the word absorb, but I was so pleased he was using a new vocabulary word from our investigation I couldn’t help but smile.

 Follow-up Investigation: What happened when water sits on various surfaces for a longer period of time?